matplotlib/matplotlib/doc/users/interactive_guide.rst

 run the event loop until a key is pressed on stdin.

-Matplotlib does not currently do any management of :c:var:`PyOS_InputHook` due to the wide range of ways that Matplotlib is used.
+Matplotlib does not currently do any management of :c:data:`PyOS_InputHook` due to the wide range of ways that Matplotlib is used.
 This management is left to downstream libraries -- either user code or the shell.
-Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate :c:var:`PyOS_InputHook` is not registered.
+Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate :c:data:`PyOS_InputHook` is not registered.

 Input hooks, and helpers to install them, are usually included with the python bindings for GUI toolkits and may be registered on import.